 Geoffrey L. Cowan ’60 – Holder of the Annenberg Family Chair in Communication Leadership at the Annenberg School and director of University of California’s Center on Communication Leadership and Policy.
 He holds a joint appointment in the USC Gould School of Law.
 For more than 30 years, he has been an important force in the communication world—as a public interest lawyer, academic administrator, best-selling author, and award-winning teacher, playwright, television producer, and government official.
 Alumni Award 2014.

-Gretchen Teichgraeber ’71 – President/CEO of Scientific American.
-The oldest continuously published monthly in America, Scientific American is published in 17 languages, totaling over 1 million circulation worldwide.
+Gretchen Teichgraeber ’71 – Currently the CEO of Leadership Directories, Inc. Former President/CEO of Scientific American.
 Prior to joining Scientific American in May 2000, she served as Director of Corporate Strategic Planning for The New York Times and Publishing General Manager for CMP Media.
 Rosemary Hall Alumnae Award 2005.

 Philip Gourevitch ’79 – Former Editor, The Paris Review.
 Well-known author and long-time staff writer of The New Yorker.
 His first book, We Wish To Inform You That Tomorrow We Will Be Killed With Our Families: Stories from Rwanda, won a National Book Critics Circle Award, a Los Angeles TimesBook Prize and a George Polk Book Award.

-Kalefa Sanneh ’93 – New York Times music critic and new staff writer at The New Yorker.
+Kalefa Sanneh ’93 – New York Times music critic and staff writer at The New Yorker.

-Thomas Kaplan ’06 – reporter for TheNew York Times covering the Albany, NY bureau.
+Thomas Kaplan ’06 – Reporter for TheNew York Times covering the Washington bureau.
 Previously Editor-in-Chief of the Yale Daily News.